 Sometimes, while exploring or mining, you come across ravines.
 These narrow, deep gaps can appear underground or on the surface.
 Although ravines can contain lots of lava and monsters and are cumbersome to navigate, they expose a lot of surface area and are useful for finding minerals.

 If you enjoy mining and spend most of your time using a pickaxe, build a little rest area underground.
+You might want to include a bed, chests, and even a farm to provide you with food.
 Your house doesn’t have to be located on grass.

 If you’re new to Minecraft and you don’t yet have the weaponry necessary to brave a cavern, branch-mining is an effective way to obtain lots of stone and minerals.
 Follow these steps to dig a branch mine:

 Dig any way you want, just do not dig straight down; you might fall into a pit, or into lava.